pyccel/pyccel/developer_docs/type_inference.md

 ### Inferring types from type annotations

 After the syntactic stage any type annotations should be stored in a `pyccel.ast.type_annotations.SyntacticTypeAnnotation`.
 The critical function is therefore `pyccel.parser.semantic.SemanticParser._visit_SyntacticTypeAnnotation`.
-This function converts the annotation to either a `pyccel.ast.type_annotations.TypeAnnotation` or a `pyccel.ast.type_annotations.FunctionTypeAnnotation`.
+This function converts the annotation to either a `pyccel.ast.type_annotations.VariableTypeAnnotation` or a `pyccel.ast.type_annotations.FunctionTypeAnnotation`.
 Union types exist in Python.
 As a result a type annotation may indicate more than one type.
 E.g:
 ```python
 a : (int | float)
 ```
-In order to make it easier to handle the result of `pyccel.parser.semantic.SemanticParser._visit_SyntacticTypeAnnotation`, the `TypeAnnotation`s and `FunctionTypeAnnotation`s are always stored in a `pyccel.ast.type_annotations.UnionTypeAnnotation`, even if there is only one possible type.
+In order to make it easier to handle the result of `pyccel.parser.semantic.SemanticParser._visit_SyntacticTypeAnnotation`, the `VariableTypeAnnotation`s and `FunctionTypeAnnotation`s are always stored in a `pyccel.ast.type_annotations.UnionTypeAnnotation`, even if there is only one possible type.

 These objects contain all the information necessary to create a Variable from a type annotation.